 Narrative pages are to be paper clipped, not stapled.

-Submit a single accumulation of evidence in an expandable folder, binder, or other container that will keep the pieces organized.
+Submit a single accumulation of evidence in an expandable folder, binder, or another container that will keep the pieces organized.

-Keep in mind that two different readers will review the pieces of evidence, so they should be clearly labeled, readily accessible, and easily reorganized if they get out of order.
+Keep in mind that up to 6 different readers will review the pieces of evidence, so they should be clearly labeled, readily accessible, and easily reorganized if they get out of order.

-: Written Narratives – A valuable writing guide will be provided to the candidates starting at our October 24, 2018 informational meeting.
+Section III: Written Narratives – A valuable writing guide will be provided to the candidates starting at our November 18, 2021, informational meeting.
 There will be detailed writing instructions and a guide provided as well as links on the Master Teacher website to Criteria Guides and hyperlinks to needed Standards for Ohio Educators.

-D. Distinguished Teaching - Focus on Content, Instruction
+D. Distinguished Teaching - Focus on Content, Instruction, and Assessment:

 E. Continued Professional Growth: Master Teachers engage in continuous